Ivorforce/Monoteny/README.md

 - for / for-each loops
   - .map / .forEach calls do the same.
 Instead, there will be a strong callable integration allowing for return / break / continue statements inside an anonymous closure.
 - Global (mutable) variables
   - Global variables are usually bad practice.
-Instead, TenLang encourages context objects.
+Instead, Monoteny encourages context objects.
 - Multithreading
   - Very complex, and of limited use for (pure) mathematical applications.
 - Unsafe / Reflection
-  - Because TenLang is transpiled, this is not applicable to the language.
+  - Because Monoteny is transpiled, this is not applicable to the language.